FreelanceMY Logo

 Freelancing decisively.

 Income, autonomy, and tax efficiency align in your favour.
-The only risks are income volatility and self-discipline for business development.
+The only risks are income volatility and the need for self-discipline in business development.

 Numbers miss crucial psychological realities.